 The first phrase of the chorale followed by the quaver motive which forms the basis of the fantasia.
 Note the similarity of shape.

 This is an excellent chorus from which to develop the discussion alluded to in chapter 3 i.e. how Bach writes for the three voices not carrying the chorale melody.
 Bach's sensitivity to individual lines of text is such that he frequently colours them with changes of texture (homophonic and contrapuntal), direction and rhythmic and melodic means in the ‘supporting’ voices.

 Traditionally the first two chorale phrases are usually repeated to accommodate the words.
 In the fantasias Bach sometimes maintains the same musical setting for the repeats but elsewhere he changes it, as in this case where the basic material is similar but the order of entries is different.
-For example, against the first two phrases of the chorale sung by the basses the upper voices enter in the balanced order T, A, S---S, A,T (beginning bars 14 and 26).
+For example, against the first two phrases of the chorale the upper voices enter in the balanced order T, A, S---S, A,T (beginning bars 14 and 26).
 For the third and fourth phrases the order is precisely reversed: S, A, T----T, A, S (bars 46 and 58).
 One cannot know precisely why Bach did this.
 Perhaps Bach is balancing the might and anger of the Lord against the fear and weakness of the sinner.

 The fifth phrase (from bar 79) is preceded by the upper voices entering in imitation with a new idea and ending (bars 83-5) with a touch of minor-mode harmony, deftly colouring the plea for forgiveness.
 The sixth (from bar 93) is largely homophonic (chordal) and the last two phrases see the return of the initial idea but with the upper voices entering in yet another order A, S, T----S, T, A. (bars 109 and 126).